• Skip to primary navigation

 Instructions

-• Add-in the cooked egg noodles.
-Toss.
-Cook for 3 minutes.
+• Add the cooked egg noodles.
+Toss well and cook for 3 minutes.

-• Put-in the spinach, salt, and pepper.
-Toss some more and cook for 1 to 3 minutes.
+• Add the spinach, then season with salt and pepper.
+Toss again and cook for 1 to 3 minutes, just until the spinach wilts.

 Nutrition Information